Date Published: July 16, 2025

 How AI Consulting Can Optimize Business Operations?

-For example, a small online retailer may utilize AI to automatically categorize support tickets and route them more efficiently, thereby saving response time.
+For example, a small online retailer may use AI-powered business process automation to handle support ticket categorization and routing, saving response time.
 A local grocery store may reduce waste by using an AI-powered demand forecasting to determine how to restock most efficiently during holidays.
 An e-commerce system may achieve an increase in repeat purchases using AI product recommendations based on previous behavior.
 Or a small marketing agency may improve its campaign ROI by using AI to determine where leads were sourced from.

 In each case, an AI consultant helps determine the most suitable tool for the specific problem.
 It’s estimated that AI can reduce operational costs by 30%.
 Using AI saves their time and reduces guesswork, all while improving delivery and not adding to the team's workload.